electric-eloquence/fepper/README.md

 #### Windows install

-* Assumes you haven't checked out the Fepper-Windows project and just need to add the Windows scripts to your project.
+* Assumes you haven't checked out the Fepper for Windows project and just need to add the Windows scripts to your project.
 * Also assumes you have Node.js installed.
 * PowerShell >= 3.0 required.
 * Open PowerShell and enter `npm run install-windows`